 For me Perugia had a totally different vibe than the other towns we had visited so far.
-Since the Palace is still a working seat of government, and the cathedral is an active church, Perugia feels like a functioning, vibrant town, full of residents and students getting on with their lives, much like Oxford or Bath.
+Since the Palace is still a working seat of government, and the cathedral is an active church, Perugia feels like a functioning, vibrant town.
+It’s full of residents and students getting on with their lives, much like Oxford or Bath.

 Chapel San Severo (Cappella San Severo)